 We also collect information about you through solicitors, other estate agents, mortgage providers, referencing companies, insurance providers etc. (this is not an exhaustive list) who are legally obligated to have measures in place regarding the safekeeping and processing of your data.
 For more information relating to a specific data origin, please email [email protected] or write to us at Errington Smith Town and Village Properties, 107 Promenade, Cheltenham, Gloucestershire, GL50 1NW.
 If you feel that the appropriate measures have not been followed, please raise the matter with either ourselves or directly with the ICO

-We will collect information from you either directly or indirectly through a third party, however, we do not collect Sensitive Personal Information.
+We will collect information from you either directly or indirectly through a third party, however, we only collect Sensitive Personal Information in relation to safety precautions we have put in place to help protect our staff, clients, prospective buyers and tenants, buyers, tenants and contactors as a result of the guidance we have received relating to Coronovirus (Covid 19).
 We also do not knowingly collect information from children under the age of 16 years old.

 The type of transaction that is taking place will determine the information we collect.
 Examples of the type of information you will be requested to provide directly would be name, contact information, identification, locating information, profiling information, practical information, timeline information, proof of address, financial information and residential status, etc.